cappuu02/Cybersecurity-Sapienza/Distributed System/8) Consensus.md

-Generals must reach consensus: attack or retreat?
+upGenerals must reach consensus: attack or retreat?
 ![[184.png]]

 >Reach a consensus on what to do.